 If you want to split the trip up a bit, a short stop in Rapperswil followed by a walk along the footbridge to Pfäffikon would be a good idea.
 In Pfäffikon, the journey can be continued on the Voralpen-Express.
 From here, the train climbs the hill to Rothenthurm, where you will pass the largest contiguous high moorland in Switzerland

-The Voralpen-Express departs once an hour from St. Gallen and Lucerne between 7:00 and 19:00.
-You can interrupt your journey on the way as often as you like and always continue one hour later.
-You can find the exact departure times on the SBB timetable
+The Voralpen-Express departs once an hour from St. Gallen and Lucerne between 7:00 am and 7:00 pm.
+You can interrupt your journey on the way as often as you like and always continue one hour later

 Several travel passes are accepted on the Voralpen-Express.
-If you have a Swiss Travel Pass (Flex), a Eurail, an Interrail or a day ticket, the whole trip is covered.
+If you have a Swiss Travel Pass (Flex), a Eurail, an Interrail or a Day Pass, the entire trip is covered.
+With the Half-Fare Card you get a reduction of 50%

-Otherwise, the price for the entire journey between St. Gallen and Lucerne in second class is CHF 48, with a Half-Fare Card entitling you to half-price travel.
-In some cases, Spartickets are also available, which you can buy either via the SBB website or the SBB app.
-Here, the earlier you know your travel date, the higher your chances of getting a good deal.
+Swiss Activities Tip: Since you are traveling here on a "normal" train, there are also Spartickets available, which you can buy either on the SBB website or the SBB app.
+The earlier you know your travel date, the better your chances of getting a good deal.

-The Voralpen-Express has a Bistrozone, where you can stock up on snacks and drinks.
-By the way, the bistro's assortment currently also includes hygiene masks and disinfectants.
+The Voralpen-Express has a bistro zone where you can stock up on snacks and drinks.
+By the way, hygiene masks and disinfectants are currently also part of the bistro's assortment.

-Admittedly, these five panorama trains enjoy a high degree of popularity, and rightly so.
+Admittedly, these five panoramic trains rightly enjoy a high profile.
 Here, train travel is truly celebrated and, at least on the first four trips, the train ride is touted as an experience

 But when you consider the several thousand kilometers of track in Switzerland, there are countless other scenic stretches that are less well known but at least as impressive.
 So should you be looking for a slightly "more ordinary" and less exclusive route, I'll give you a small selection here to finish: